ryzenpay/ownitall/README.md

 when attempting to import or export to spotify, you will need to provide the 3 following things:
     - client id
     - client secret
-    - redirect url (set this to: `http://localhost:8081/method/spotify`) spotify will provide you with the client id and secret, to get the client id and secret:
+spotify will provide you with the client id and secret, to get the client id and secret:
     1. log in to spotify develper portal: https://developer.spotify.com/dashboard
-    2. create an app (with redirect url http://localhost:8081/method/spotify)
+    2. create an app (with redirect url http://localhost:8081/oauth)
     3. go to dashboard -> click on your app
     4. settings (top right)
     5. save the client id and client secret